HugoOliveiraThor/python-web-scraping-airbnb/README.md

 3. Download Chrome WebDriver from [chromedriver.chromium.org](https://sites.google.com/chromium.org/driver/)
 4. Extract the chromedriver executable and place it in the 'drivers' folder in the project directory.
 ```

-Make sure to adjust the package names and formatting as needed to match your `requirements.txt` file.